 The Fifth Amendment to the U.S. Constitution requires the federal government to seek an indictment from a grand jury in order to prosecute someone for a felony or "otherwise infamous" crime.
 Since an indictment comes after a grand jury but typically before an arrest, it may be "sealed" for however much time is needed to prevent the defendant or other suspects from fleeing, destroying evidence, or otherwise evading justice.

-The grand jury requirement is not extended to the states, but many states follow a similar procedure for the prosecution of serious felonies (and some misdemeanors).
+The Fifth Amendment requirement does not extended to the state criminal charges, meaning that a state prosecutor may be able to bring felony charges under state law without first obtaining a grand jury indictment.
+However, many states follow a similar procedure for the prosecution of serious felonies (and even some misdemeanors).

 Grand Jury Basics

 When suspects are charged with lesser crimes (such as misdemeanors or lower-level felonies), the process generally begins with the prosecutor filing a criminal complaint, often following an arrest and only when there is probable cause for the charges.
 Some courts use preliminary hearings instead of grand juries to determine probable cause for more serious criminal charges, where judges decide whether there is enough evidence for the case to go to trial.